hlorus/CAD_Sketcher/docs/code_docs.md

 entity = bpy.context.scene.sketcher.entities.get(index)
 ```

-For convenience theres the slvs_entity_pointer function which registers the IntProperty
+For convenience there's the slvs_entity_pointer function which registers the IntProperty
 with a "_i" prefix and adds getter/setter methods to directly get the entity without
 having to deal with the index itself.